 For more specific information on multifamily loans, check out our in-depth multifamily loan guide, which includes things like where to find multifamily loans and how to apply for them.

-Average Returns on Investing in a Vacation Rental Property
+Average Returns on Investing in Vacation Rental Property

-Returns on a real estate investment such as a vacation rental property vary based on the purchase price of the property, the location, operating expenses and the occupancy rate.
-Typical returns on a vacation rental property are similar to a buy-and-hold investment and are usually around 9 percent to 12 percent.
+Returns on a real estate vacation rental property vary based on the purchase price of the property, the location, operating expenses, and the occupancy rate.
+Typical returns on a vacation rental property are similar to a buy-and-hold investment and are usually around 9% to 12%.

 Factors that affect your vacation property ROI are: